EDUCBA

 What is Capital Structure?

-Some of the key features of a suitable capital structure of a company are as follows:
+Some key features of a suitable capital structure for a company are as follows:

-• Flexibility: It provides flexibility in terms of financing options such that the finance manager can alter the debt-equity mix based on the need of the hour.
-For instance, a growing company might employ higher debt while a mature company would rely more on equity.
+• Flexibility: It provides flexibility in terms of financing options so that the finance manager can alter the debt-equity mix based on the needs of the hour.
+For instance, a growing company might employ higher debt, while a mature company would rely more on equity.

 • Profitability: A sound capital structure can be leveraged to improve profitability, translating into higher earnings per share.
-The use of an optimum capital structure can result in maximum leverage at minimum cost.
+An optimum capital structure can result in maximum leverage at a minimum cost.

-• Solvency: Excessive debt or very high leverage can be threatening to a company’s solvency and credit rating.
-The portion of debt in a capital structure should be limited to the extent that the company can comfortably serve.
+• Solvency: Excessive debt or very high leverage can threaten a company’s solvency and credit rating.
+The portion of debt in a capital structure should be limited to the extent the company can comfortably service.

-• Conservatism: The company should be conservative and ensure that they don’t exceed their debt capacity because any debt entails principal repayment and periodic interest payment that depends on future cash flows.
-If the future cash flows are not adequate for debt servicing, then it can result in legal insolvency.
+• Conservatism: The company should be conservative and ensure it does not exceed its debt capacity.
+Any debt entails principal repayment and periodic interest payment that depends on future cash flows.
+If the future cash flows are inadequate for debt servicing, it can result in legal insolvency.

-• Control: Increase in leverage means a higher amount of debt that might lead to business owners relinquishing control of the company in the case of inability to repay.
-Hence, the capital structure should be such that it doesn’t lead to a loss of control in the company.
+• Control: An increase in leverage means a higher amount of debt that might lead to business owners relinquishing control of the company in the case of inability to repay.
+Hence, the capital structure should be such that it does not lead to a loss of control in the company.

 Examples of Capital Structure (With Excel Template)